nstene/SleepSEEG/doc/feature_extraction.rst

-  - The Low frequency marker (LFM) varies in the interval :math:`<0,inf)` and reflects power ratio between two signal bands. frequency similarities between two signals.
+  - The Low frequency marker (LFM) varies in the interval :math:`<0,inf)` and reflects power ratio between two signal bands.
-    :math:`Coh=1` indicates, the one signal is directly influenced by the second signal, :math:`Coh=0` indicates no influence by second signal.

   - The LFM is calculated as :math:`LFM = median((infra_sig^2)/(main_sig^2))`,
     where infra signal is signal in lowband frequencies and main signal is signal in highband frequencies.
-Both infra and main signals are isolated from the input signal by Butterworth filter and '/' is division element-wise.
+Both infra and main signals are isolated from the input signal by Butterworth filter.
+The '/' is division element-wise.

   - The infra frequency varies :math:`lowband=<0.02, 0.5>` Hz and the main signal varies in :math:`highband=<2.0, 4.0>` Hz and cannot be changed in